La Marseillaise

-The French National Convention adopted it as the Republic's anthem in 1795.
-The song acquired its nickname after being sung in Paris by volunteers from Marseille marching to the capital.
-The song is the first example of the "European march" anthemic style.
+The French National Convention adopted it as the First Republic's anthem in 1795.
+The song acquired its nickname after being sung in Paris by Fédéré (volunteers) from Marseille marching to the capital.
 The anthem's evocative melody and lyrics have led to its widespread use as a song of revolution and its incorporation into many pieces of classical and popular music.

+The Italian violinist Guido Rimonda pointed out in 2013 that the incipit of "Tema e variazioni in Do maggiore" of Giovanni Battista Viotti has a strong resemblance to the anthem.
+This incipit was first thought to have been published before La Marseillaise, but it appeared to be a misconception as Viotti published several variations of "La Marseillaise" in 1795 and wrote as a note "I have never composed the quartets below" (Je n'ai jamais composé les quatuors ci dessous).